oktadev/okta-spring-boot-saml-example/README.md

 ### Create a SAML App in Okta

-The first thing you'll need to do is create a developer account at [https://developer.okta.com](https://developer.okta.com/signup/).
+The first thing you'll need to do is create an Okta account at [okta.com/integrate/signup](https://www.okta.com/integrate/signup/).
 After activating your account, log in to it.
 If you just created an account, you'll see a screen similar to the one below.

 <img src="static/okta-dev-console.png" alt="Okta Dev Console" width="800"/>